Use of freshwater resources

 It is assumed that there is no pristine or semi-natural river basin district or sub-basin in Europe.
 Therefore, the formula of (Outflow + (Abstraction - Return) - ΔS) is used in estimating the renewable water resources.

-- Stream flow data has been extracted from the EEA Waterbase - Water Quantity database.
+Stream flow data has been extracted from the EEA Waterbase - Water Quantity database.
 This database does not have sufficient spatial and temporal coverage yet.
-In order to fill the gaps, JRC LISFLOOD data (Burek at al, 2013) has been integrated into the stream flow data.
-The stream flow data covers Europe in a homogeneous way for the years 2002-2012 at monthly scale.
+In order to fill the gaps, JRC LISFLOOD data (Burek et al, 2013) has been integrated into the stream flow data.
+The stream flow data covers Europe in a homogeneous way for the years 2002-2014 at monthly scale.

 Methodology for gap filling

-LISFLOOD data of Joint Research Centre has been used in filling the gap in the stream flow data.
-The spatial reference data for the Water Exploitation Index Plus is Ecrins (250 m vector).
-Ecrins is a vector spatial data while LISFLOOD data is 5 km raster.
-In order to fill the gaps in the streamflow data, centroids of the LISFLOOD raster have been identified as fictitious stations.
+LISFLOOD data of Joint Research Centre has been used in filling the gap in the stream flow dataset.
+The spatial reference data for the Water Exploitation Index Plus is Ecrins (250 m vector resolution).
+Ecrins is a vector spatial dataset while LISFLOOD data is in 5 km raster format.
+In order to fill the gaps in the streamflow data, centroids of the LISFLOOD raster have been identified as fictitious (virtual) stations.
 Topological definition of the drainage network in Ecrins has been used in snapping the most relevant and nearest LISFLOOD fictitious stations with EEA-EIONET stations and the Ecrins river network.
-Then locations of stations between EIONET and LISFLOOD have been compared and fully overlapping stations have firstly been selected for the gap filling.
+Then locations of stations between EIONET and LISFLOOD have been compared and overlapping stations have firstly been selected for the gap filling.
 For the remaining stations the following principles have been implemented; fictitious stations have to be located within the same catchment with the EIONET station and share the same main river segment.
 In addition, both stations should provide strong correlation.

 - Alcamo et al. 2000 Alcamo, J., Henrich, T., Rosch, T., 2000.
 World Water in 2025 - Global modelling and scenario analysis for the World Commission on Water for the 21st Century.
 Report A0002, Centre for Environmental System Research, University of Kassel, Germany